Wednesday, October 25, 2023

 10+1+80+5+300+70+200=666.

-It being a seven latter word means there could be a letter on each of the Seven Heads.
+It being a seven letter word means there could've been a letter on each of the Seven Heads in John's Vision.

 Genesis 9 foretells Japheth to dwell in the Tents of Shem, symbolizing becoming religiously Semitic.
 The most undisputed to identity sons and grandsons of Japheth in Genesis 10 were either in Turkey and/or the Classical Greek world, and each disputed one has been placed there by at least one theory.
 The languages that can be traced back to Japheth are probably the Indo-Europeans and other languages connected to Europe but also the languages of Georgia who I identify with Meshech and Tubal.